 Repeat steps 4 through 6 until the length of your rows of beads equals the circumference of your wrist.
-This is the ladder stitch.
+In case you weren’t aware of it, this is the ladder stitch.

 To add one side of your clasp, pick up 2 size 11 beads, 1 size 8 bead, and 1 size 11 bead, and pass your needle through a jump ring.

 Then pick up a size 11 bead and pass through the previously added size 8 bead.

 Pick up 2 size 11 beads and pass your needle through the last row of size 8’s of your bracelet.
 Pull tight.

 It should look like this:

 I pass my needle through these last beads and clasp a 2nd time for added strength.
 Make three half hitch knots before cutting your thread.

 Now you have your base, and will start adding beads to create your chevron pattern.
 You’ll use size 11 beads for this part.

 Step 1: Pick up 5 size 11 beads, and pass your needle through the middle bead of the 2nd row over from where you last exited.
 Pull tight.

 Step 2: Pick up 5 more size 11 beads, and pass your needle through the original row of beads that you started from.